-Leah Mears and Jenny Wigram are global in their approach and will consider all aspects of your life, both at work and in recreation when reaching a diagnosis.
-Once the source of the pain or problem has been established, a treatment plan is then discussed and agreed with you and a timescale suggested.
+Leah Mears and Jenny Wigram are global in their approach and look at consider all aspects of your life.
+Work and recreation patterns help us to reach a diagnosis.
+Once we have sourced the pain or problem, we devise a treatment plan and timescale to achieve your goals.
 The simpler problems sometimes need only one session to find out what is wrong and put you on the road to recovery.

-Leah Mears and Jenny Wigram are registered with the Chartered Society of Physiotherapy, The Health and Care Professions Council and the Acupuncture Association of Chartered Physiotherapists.
-We are highly skilled therapists and regularly update our CPD (Continuous Professional Development).
+Leah Mears and Jenny Wigram are Chartered Physiotherapists and regulated by The Health and Care Professions Council.
+We are members of the Acupuncture Association of Chartered Physiotherapists.
+We are therapists with a wealth of experience.
+We update our CPD (Continuous Professional Development) on a regular basis.

 We have a proven success record and in the last few years, more than half our patients are returners.

 Leah Mears (nee Skedgell) grew up in the South Hams attending school in Totnes.
 She graduated from St.Mary's Hospital School of Physiotherapy, London in 1993.
 She holds one of the first BSc(Hons)Physiotherapy degrees.

 Her desire to become a Physio came from her aunt who suffered with Polio during the 1980's.
 She saw her treatment and rehabilitation and decided that is what she would like to do.
 Leah completed her junior rotations in Taunton before traveling.
 She worked in Tasmania in 2006/7.
 She gained further experience in both musculoskeletal and paediatric physiotherapy in the NHS.
 She started work in private practice in 2000.